workunhard/acclimate-app-project/README.md

 ## Get Started:

-    Node.js
+    -Node.js
-    A text editor of your choice
+    -A text editor of your choice
-    A running MYSQL database (if you'd like to use a local database)
+    -A running MYSQL database (if you'd like to use a local database)

-API Key:
+API Key (request from repo owner):

-    OpenWeatherMap API
+    1. OpenWeatherMap API
-    Google Maps Javascript API
+    2. Google Maps Javascript API
-    Google Maps Geocoding API
+    3. Google Maps Geocoding API

 If using the default remote database:

-    Navigate to the main folder
+    1. Navigate to the main folder
-    Run the command node server.js
+    2. Run the command node server.js
-    You can now access the app at http://localhost:8000 or https://127.0.0.1:8080 for HTTPS access.
+    3. You can now access the app at http://localhost:8000 or https://127.0.0.1:8080 for HTTPS access.

 If using a local database:

-    On your database, run the SQL file located in app/sql/ Open the file server.js with your text editor of choice Run the command node server.js from the main folder You can now access the app at http://localhost:8000 or at https://127.0.0.1:8080
+    1. On your database, run the SQL file located in app/sql/
+    2. Open the file server.js with your text editor of choice
+    3. Run the command node server.js from the main folder
+    4. You can now access the app at http://localhost:8000 or at https://127.0.0.1:8080